Charles Cary Rumsey: Personal life

 On September 21, 1922, Charles Rumsey was a passenger in an automobile that crashed into a stone bridge abutment on the Jericho Turnpike near Floral Park on Long Island.
 He was thrown from the vehicle and died minutes later from his injuries.
 Rumsey was buried at Forest Lawn Cemetery in Buffalo, New York.

 He was posthumously inducted into the Museum of Polo and Hall of Fame in 2011.

 Descendants

 Through his eldest son Charles, he was posthumously a grandfather of three, Charles, Peter, and Celia Cary.
-In 1976, Charles, a graduate of Phillips Exeter, Harvard College and Harvard Law School, married Martha Zec, daughter of Dr. Branko Zec of Beverly Hills, California with Pony Duke (the nephew of Doris Duke) as best man.
-Cary, a lawyer in New York, also lived in Wyoming, where he runs the Wood River Ranch, a dude ranch and outfitter.
+In 1976, Charles, a graduate of Phillips Exeter, Harvard College and Harvard Law School, married Martha Zec, daughter of Dr. Branko Zec of Beverly Hills, California, with Pony Duke (the nephew of Doris Duke) as best man.
+Charles, a lawyer in New York, also lives in Wyoming, where he runs the Wood River Ranch, a dude ranch and outfitter.